 Because there is such a wealth of data about heart disease, we have a REALLY good understanding of how this chain all links together.
 In fact, they’ve developed risk calculators that can predict – VERY accurately – someone’s real risk of having a major cardiovascular event in 10 years.

 This isn’t something to just be “meh” about.
-It’s wacky, but using a few lab tests and a couple questions about you, they can predict the future.
+It’s wacky, but using a few lab tests and a couple of questions about you, they can predict the future.
 How many movies do we have where the main character has to go back in time and stop something from happening to save the future?
-Well this is the real life version of that.
+Well, this is the real-life version of that.

 Your doctor knows there are more important factors to consider along with numbers from a test, and they’re not trying to be nags.
 What’s most important to your doctor is the message that these numbers can accurately predict your likelihood of dying.
 Cholesterol, blood pressure, diabetes risk, activity level, alcohol intake, smoking, age, and genetic factors all come into play.
 The test should wake you up.
 The power is then yours.
 You can reduce or eliminate almost all of those risks yourself.